For more information regarding the Airport Master Plan click here.

 I put this here because I think some visitors to this website might appreciate a “cut-down” version of the ferry schedule that can be read easily on a phone.
 This is why I started making it in the first place.

-The next regular meeting of the Port of Orcas Commission is Thursday, September 14th, 2017 at 4:30 PM in the terminal conference room.
+The next SPECIAL meeting of the Port of Orcas Commission is Thursday, July 26th, 2018 at 3:30 PM in the Eastsound Fire Station.

 — We now have a small 12/24V GPU (with both alligator clamps and a NATO plug) for “jump-starting” an airplane.
 Stop by or call the office when needed.
 After hours, call the Airport Manager’s Cell phone (the number is on my business card which is in a dispenser by the conference room door).
 Based on the limitations of our insurance, use is at your own risk.

 If you have airport pictures you would be willing to share, please email them to me at firstname.lastname@example.org.